scipy-conference/scipy_proceedings/papers/pedro_hasselmann/gmode_scipy2013.rst

 Median central tendency and absolute deviation estimators, a faster initial seed finder and statistical whitening were introduced to produce a more robust set of clusters and optimize the processing time.
 The coding was performed using Python 2.7 with support of Matplotlib, NumPy and SciPy packages [*]_.
 The algorithm can be briefly summarized by two parts: the first one is the cluster recognition and the second evaluates each variable in the classification process.
-Each one are going to be described in the following sections.
+Each one is going to be described in the following sections.

 .. [*] The codebase_ is hosted through GitHub_ .